The Casino (American TV series): Production

 Scenes of Tim Poster and Thomas Breitling were filmed around Las Vegas in January 2004.
-Filming at the Golden Nugget was initially scheduled to begin that same month, but was delayed and began instead on February 2, 2004.
+Filming at the Golden Nugget was initially scheduled to begin that same month.
+It was delayed and began instead on February 2, 2004.

 Casinos such as the Aladdin Resort & Casino and Caesars Palace were initially considered rather than the Golden Nugget.
 An area of the Golden Nugget's casino was closed off to allow for filming of high-stakes gambling at a roulette wheel, a dice table, and four blackjack tables.
 The Casino was the first reality series to be shot with high-definition video cameras.
 Eighteen camera crews shot approximately 270 hours of footage for each hour-long episode.
 Executive producer James Bruce speculated that the show "could go on forever" because of its variety.

 Other filming locations included the Las Vegas Strip and downtown Las Vegas.
 Filming at the Golden Nugget concluded on March 17, 2004, with additional background footage to be shot at a later time.
 The theme song, "Two Shots of Happy, One Shot of Sad", was written by Bono and The Edge, and performed by Matt Dusk.